sventec/nvim/README.md

 After first installation, update and install parsers with `:TSUpdate`, or install all maintained parsers with `:TSInstall maintained`.

+As of 2022-02-02, `markdown` isn't in the list of maintained parsers, so you can install that parser as well with `:TSInstall markdown`.

 ### null-ls

 The included null-ls config requires the following tools in your `PATH` as of 2022-02-02.